 - seeds and seed-derived spices

 It’s recommended that people do the elimination phase for between 1 and 3 months, and then start re-introducing foods gradually.
-It’s a challenging program, but as those who have seen improvement with the AIP will tell you, ‘Nothing tastes as good as Pain feels.’
+It’s a challenging program, but as those who have seen improvement with the AIP will tell you, ‘Nothing tastes as good as being pain free feels.’

 Free Printable Checklist

 That’s it!
 The interesting thing is that once you try the Paleo Diet, the Whole 30 or the AIP for a month or more, it’s difficult to return to the old way of eating and being.
 Exchanging unhealthy habits for nutrient dense alternatives is not always easy, but the tangible improvements in how you look and feel is a prize worth striving for.

 Download and print your Free Paleo / AIP / Whole 30 Checklist which is great to have on hand as an easy guide.

 Read More about The Paleo Diet

 Hope this helps!
 Let me know in the comments, and please pass this on to anyone who might find this post useful.